igoradamenko/awsm.css/README.md

 ## Why?

 I have to create simple pages in my daily work.
 Sometimes it's compiled Markdown and sometimes it's pure HTML.
-I'd like to make them more beautiful without additional classes, ids, etc. So I did it.
+I'd like to make them more beautiful without additional classes, ids, etc. and eventually  I did it.

 ## License